-A majority of the Board shall be comprised of directors who are independent pursuant to the Corporation's Director Independence Guidelines, in accordance with the applicable provisions of the U.S. Securities Exchange Act of 1934, as amended, the rules promulgated thereunder, the applicable rules of the New York Stock Exchange, and the policies and rules adopted by the Canadian Securities Administrators.
-Members of the Corporation's Audit Committee, Governance, Nominating and Corporate Social Responsibility Committee and Human Resources and Compensation Committee must also comply with the Corporation's Director Independence Guidelines, subject only to the Board claiming an available exemption under applicable securities laws.
+A majority of the Board shall be comprised of directors who are independent pursuant to the Corporation's Standards for Director Independence, in accordance with the applicable provisions of the U.S. Securities Exchange Act of 1934, as amended, the rules promulgated thereunder, the applicable rules of the New York Stock Exchange, and the policies and rules adopted by the Canadian Securities Administrators.
+Members of the Corporation's Audit Committee, Governance, Nominating and Corporate Social Responsibility Committee and Human Resources, Health and Compensation Committee must also comply with the Corporation's Standards for Director Independence, subject only to the Board claiming an available exemption under applicable securities laws.